spinnaker/spinnaker/README.md

 Prerequisites
 -------------
-Make sure the following are installed:
+Make sure the following are installed on your system:

   * NodeJS and Node Package Manager, which is part of the NodeJS installation ([download](http://nodejs.org/download/))
   * the Gulp build system (installed via NPM: ```npm install gulp -g```)